kenatiod/CRT_Pruning_Survey/README.md

 **A pure Chinese-Remainder-Theorem survey that rules out prime-complete products of consecutive integers at high census levels — no Pell solver required.**

-This program supplies one half of the computational evidence behind the conjecture that
+This program supplies a high ω range part of the computational evidence behind the conjecture that

 > **633,555 × 633,556 is the last prime-complete product of two consecutive